Brazilian football league system: State cups

 The state cups are usually played during the second half of the year, after the state championships have concluded.
 The participating teams are clubs not competing in the national championships and reserve teams of clubs competing in the national championships.
 Examples of such competitions are the Copa FGF, the Copa Paulista de Futebol and the Copa Rio.

 Inter-state tournaments

 Several inter-state club championships have been held along the decades, such as the Torneio Rio-São Paulo (1933–1966, 1993, 1997–2002), Copa Centro-Oeste (1999–2002), Copa Norte (1997–2002), Copa Sul-Minas (2000–2002), Copa do Nordeste (held intermittently since 1994), Copa Verde (since 2014), and Primeira Liga (2016–2017).

 Current system

 1The state championships are not officially hierarchically behind the Série D, but they are used by CBF as a way to promote clubs to the competition.

 The teams playing in the four national divisions also play the state championships in the same year.

 The state championships are the lowest level for professional clubs.

-There are amateur competitions too, organized by the federation of each city.
-However, they are closed, and can't make it to the state main division without the approval of the board.
+There are amateur competitions organized by the federation of each city.
+However, they are an independent system, and can't get professional status without the approval of the respective state board.